wmde/wikibase-docker/README.md

 ## wikibase-docker

-This repo contains images needed to setup wikibase and a query service using Docker.
+This repo contains images needed to setup Wikibase and a query service using Docker.

 ### Issue tracking